 Ensure that the hearth panels are properly placed and sitting firmly on the base of the fire box.
 The pilot flame must be visible through the panel and the cut-out in the pilot shield.
 Scatter the bag of chips evenly on the hearth panel and burners.
 Ensure that the area inside the pilot shield and the area around the 2nd thermocouple remains clear of media.

 What's in the box?
-(LSE 418 II)
+(LSE 424)

-- one small bag of ash (optional use)
+- -(1) bag of red ash rocks

-- two pine cones

-- nine logs
+- -(6) logs

-- two bags each of black and grey chips
+- -bags of black & grey chips

-With the chips scattered across the burner and hearth panel, lay the logs in the following sequence...
+With the embers scattered across the burner and hearth panel, lay the logs in the following sequence...